Urology Care Foundation - What is Male Infertility?

 • not be made at all (azoospermia)

 Sperm problems can be from traits you're born with.
 Lifestyle choices can lower sperm numbers.
-Smoking, drinking alcohol, and taking certain medications can lower sperm numbers.
-Other causes of low sperm numbers include long-term sickness (such as kidney failure), childhood infections (such as mumps), and chromosome or hormone problems (such as low testosterone).
+Smoking, drinking alcohol and taking certain drugs can lower sperm numbers.
+Other causes of low sperm numbers include long-term sickness (such as kidney failure), childhood infections (such as mumps) and chromosome or hormone problems (such as low testosterone).

 Damage to the reproductive system can cause low or no sperm.
-About 4 out of every 10 men with total lack of sperm (azoospermia) have an obstruction (blockage) within the tubes the sperm travel through.
+Some men with total lack of sperm (azoospermia) have an obstruction (blockage) within the tubes the sperm travel through.
 A birth defect or a problem such as an infection can cause a blockage.

 Varicoceles

 Varicoceles are swollen veins in the scrotum.
-They're found in 16 out of 100 of all men.
-They are more common in infertile men (40 out of 100).
+They are more common in infertile men.
 They harm sperm growth by blocking proper blood drainage.
 It may be that varicoceles cause blood to flow back into your scrotum from your belly.
 The testicles are then too warm for making sperm.
 This can cause low sperm numbers.

 Retrograde Ejaculation

 Retrograde ejaculation is when semen goes backwards in the body.
 They go into your bladder instead of out the penis.
 This happens when nerves and muscles in your bladder don't close during orgasm (climax).
-Semen may have normal sperm, but the semen is not released from the penis, so it cannot reach the vagina.
+Semen may have normal sperm, but the semen does not come out of the penis, so it cannot reach the vagina.

-Retrograde ejaculation can be caused by surgery, medications or health problems of the nervous system.
+Retrograde ejaculation can be caused by surgery, drugs or health problems of the nervous system.
 Signs are cloudy urine after ejaculation and less fluid or "dry" ejaculation.

 Immunologic Infertility

 Sometimes a man's body makes antibodies that attack his own sperm.
 Antibodies are most often made because of injury, surgery or infection.
 They keep sperm from moving and working normally.
-We don't know yet exactly how antibodies lower fertility.
-We do know they can make it hard for sperm to swim to the fallopian tube and enter an egg.
+It is not yet known exactly how antibodies lower fertility.
+Antibodies can make it hard for sperm to swim to the fallopian tube and enter an egg.
 This is not a common cause of male infertility.

 Obstruction